Russia says it shot down Ukrainian drone near airbase

 Associated Press

-KYIV, Ukraine (AP) — The Russian military reported on Monday that it shot down a Ukrainian drone approaching an airbase deep inside Russia, the second time the facility has been targeted this month — raising questions about the effectiveness of Russia’s air defenses if drones can fly that far into the country.
+KYIV, Ukraine (AP) — The Russian military reported Monday that it shot down a Ukrainian drone approaching an airbase deep inside Russia, the second time the facility has been targeted this month — again revealing weaknesses in Russia’s air defenses.

-Russia’s Defense Ministry said the incident took place in the early hours of Monday, and three servicemen were killed by debris at the Engels airbase, which houses Tu-95 and Tu-160 nuclear-capable strategic bombers that have been involved in launching strikes on Ukraine in the 10-month-old war.
+Russia’s Defense Ministry said debris killed three servicemen at the Engels airbase, which houses Tu-95 and Tu-160 nuclear-capable strategic bombers that have launched strikes on Ukraine in the 10-month-old war.

+Russia’s Baza news outlet reported that four people were wounded and said a fire had broken out, with explosions, sirens and flashes on a video it posted on its Telegram channel.
+The Defense Ministry claimed no Russian aircraft were damaged.
+It wasn’t clear whether the drones had been launched from Ukraine or Russian territory.

-Engels is located in Russia’s Saratov region on the Volga river, more than 600 kilometers (more than 370 miles) east of the border with Ukraine.
+Engels is located in Russia’s Saratov region on the Volga River, more than 600 kilometers (370 miles) east of the border with Ukraine.

-Ukrainian air force spokesperson Yurii Ihnat, speaking to Ukrainian television on Monday, didn’t directly acknowledge his country’s involvement in Monday’s incident, but said: “These are the consequences of Russian aggression.”
+In keeping with the Kyiv government’s long-standing practice of not confirming cross-border attacks but welcoming their results, Ukrainian air force spokesperson Yurii Ihnat didn’t directly acknowledge his country’s involvement in Monday’s incident in an interview on Ukrainian television, but said: “These are the consequences of Russian aggression.”

+Haidai told Ukrainian television on Monday that Russian forces in the region are “suffering huge losses and medical facilities are overwhelmed with wounded soldiers.”
+The Russian army is redeploying paratroopers from the Kherson region to the area, he added.

+In neighboring Donetsk region, partially occupied by Russia, fierce battles continue around the city of Bakhmut, which Russian forces have been trying to seize for weeks to consolidate their grip on Ukraine’s east.
+Ukrainian President Volodymyr Zelenskyy said last week Bakhmut was the hottest spot on the war’s 1,300-kilometer (800-mile) front line.

-Ukrainian officials have never confirmed sending drones into Russia.
-They have maintained ambiguity over previous high-profile attacks, including drone strikes on Russian military bases earlier this month.
+Ukrainian officials have maintained ambiguity over previous high-profile attacks, including drone strikes on Russian military bases earlier this month.

 On Dec.
 5, unprecedented drone strikes on Engels and the Dyagilevo base in the Ryazan region in western Russia killed a total of three servicemen and wounded four others.
-The strikes on the airbases were followed by a massive retaliatory missile barrage in Ukraine that struck homes and buildings and killed civilians.
+In retaliation, Russia launched a massive missile barrage in Ukraine that struck homes and buildings and killed civilians.

-In Ukraine, at least four civilians have been wounded in Russian shelling of five regions in the country’s southeast over the past 24 hours, according to the deputy head of Ukraine’s presidential office, Kyrylo Tymoshenko.
-Overall, the intensity of the shelling from Sunday night into Monday has been significantly lower.
+Elsewhere on the battlefield, at least four civilians were wounded in Russian shelling of five Ukrainian southeast regions over the past 24 hours, according to the deputy head of Ukraine’s presidential office, Kyrylo Tymoshenko.
+Overall, the intensity of the shelling from Sunday night into Monday was significantly lower.

 For the first time in weeks, Russian forces didn’t shell the Dnipropetrovsk region, which borders the partially occupied southern regions of Kherson and Zaporizhzhia, its governor, Valentyn Reznichenko, reported on Telegram.

 “This is the third quiet night in 5.5 months since the Russians started shelling” the areas around the city of Nikopol, Reznichenko wrote.
-Nikopol is located across the Dnieper River from the Zaporizhzhia nuclear power plant, which is under the control of Russian forces.
+Nikopol is located across the Dnieper River from the Zaporizhzhia nuclear power plant, which is under the control of Russian forces and whose six reactors are shut down.

 Ukrainian-controlled areas of the neighboring Kherson region were shelled 33 times over the past 24 hours, according to Kherson’s Ukrainian Gov. Yaroslav Yanushevich.
-There were no casualties.
+No casualties were reported.

 On Sunday, Russian forces attacked the city of Kramatorsk, where Ukrainian forces are headquartered.
 Three missiles hit an industrial facility and damaged residential buildings, but no casualties were reported, according to local officials.

-In the neighboring Luhansk region, which is almost entirely under Moscow’s control, Russian forces are “suffering huge losses and medical facilities are overwhelmed with wounded soldiers,” Luhansk’s Ukrainian governor, Serhiy Haidai, told Ukrainian television Monday.
-The Russian army is redeploying paratroopers from the Kherson region to the area, Haidai said.

-He also said that Russian forces have withdrawn from their military command operations post in the town of Kreminna as Ukrainian forces were nearing the town after months of intense fighting.
-Russian forces relocated to Kreminna and several other other areas in September after they pulled back from the Kharkiv region in eastern Ukraine.

-On Saturday, a deadly attack on the city of Kherson, which was retaken by Kyiv’s forces last month, killed and wounded scores of people.
+On Saturday, a deadly attack on the city of Kherson, which Kyiv’s forces recaptured last month, killed and wounded scores of people.
 Local residents are lining up to donate blood for the wounded, Yanushevich said Monday.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine